-(watchOS 7.4) You probably could’ve done with some of these Apple Watch tips sooner.
-But, in watchOS 7.4, the Apple Watch can now unlock your iPhone while wearing a mask.
+Apple Watch can now unlock your iPhone while wearing a mask.
 Face ID and the password on your iPhone can be bypassed as long as your Apple Watch is unlocked on your wrist (but only when wearing a face mask).
-It will not, nevertheless, be triggered instantly; instead, take the following steps:
+To turn on this feature:

 If you’re not wearing your Apple Watch, you can use it as a nightstand clock, making it handy even whilst charging.
 Of course, the Apple Watch can now track sleep, but if you want to charge it instead of wearing it on your wrist at night, you may utilize Bedside Mode by simply resting it on its side.